OzzyHelix/ozzyhelix.xyz/README.md

 # ozzyhelix.xyz

-Personal homepage for Ozzy Helix — dark, flat, and running on plain HTML/CSS + a little PHP behind nginx.
+Personal homepage for me — dark, flat, and running on plain HTML/CSS + a little PHP behind nginx.

 ## Files